KSP-KOS/KOS/doc/source/general/telnet.rst

    of them type "st", then the other types "age", followed by the first person typing "." and the return key.)
 All the keyboards and all the screens are slaved together to be equal.
-You can view the in-game gui terminal while somebody is typing on a telnet temrinal.
+You can view the in-game gui terminal while somebody is typing on a telnet terminal.

 9. In order to make the terminals act as clones of each other, the game will attempt to keep them all the same size.
 If you resize your telnet client window, it should